Olympics organizers near a decision to ban overseas spectators for Tokyo Games

 “I can inform you that a considerable number of National Olympic Committees have already secured these pre-Tokyo vaccinations,” he said, adding that athletes would only be inoculated after people deemed at high risk had been protected from the virus, and in line with national regulations.

-Olympic champion sprinter Yohan Blake of Jamaica said this week he would rather miss the Tokyo Games than be vaccinated against the coronavirus, and Bach has repeatedly said that a vaccine won’t be mandatory.
+Yohan Blake, a two-time Olympic gold medalist in the 4x100 relay for Jamaica, said this week he would rather miss the Tokyo Games than be vaccinated against the coronavirus, and Bach has repeatedly said that a vaccine won’t be mandatory.
 But he is trying to put as much moral pressure as he can on athletes, coaches and officials.

 “This is also an important message for Japan and for you, that the Olympic participants, with these efforts to get vaccinated, do also want to show their solidarity with the Japanese people and with the entire Olympic community,” Bach said.